Nescio98/Machine-Learning-Model-for-Bot-Detection/README.md

 ## Cluster 1:
-Cluster 1 represents sessions from applications such as python, java, and other bots, so we can label this as **programmatic traffic**
+Cluster 1 represents sessions from applications such as python, java, and other bots, so we can label this as **Programmatic Traffic**
 <details>

 <summary>  Expand details : </summary>